-Rent arrears occur when you don't pay all or some of the rent you owe your landlord.
-This often occurs when you get into financial difficulty due to a loss of hours or your job, a delay or problem with your housing benefit claim or relationship breakdown.
+Rent arrears occur when you don't pay some or all of the rent you owe your landlord.
+This can happen when you get into financial difficulty due to a cut in working hours or job loss, a delay or problem with your benefit claim, or a relationship breakdown.

 Debt Advice Team